 Here is a screenshot of how the GreaseMonkey user script Installation dialog looks like:

-ps.
-Has anyone successfully debugged GreaseMonkey scripts?
+Btw, has anyone successfully debugged GreaseMonkey scripts?
 I could not find a way to set breakpoints or even load the user script in any of the debuggers which come with FireFox.
-Any suggestions?
+Any ideas?

-pss.
-The current implementation of the script replaces the original up/down vote box with an iframe.
+Also the current implementation of the script replaces the original up/down vote box with an iframe.
 This is kind of ugly.
-I'll leave it as an exercise to a curious user to change the script to retrieve the score via XMLHttpRequest interface and change the "published NN minutes/hours ago" status line to one with the score in it. :)
+I'll leave it as an exercise to a curious reader to change the script to retrieve the score via XMLHttpRequest interface and change the "published NN minutes/hours ago" status line to one with the score in it.